Super Seven

 The Train Ride

 With Liechtenstein, the beauty of this tiny country starts before you even arrive.
-The train ride from Switzerland offers stunning scenery along the way.
+The train ride from Switzerland is a tourist attraction in itself and offers stunning scenery along the way.
 This tiny landlocked country doesn't have it's own airport, which means Zurich is the usual starting point.
-Sit back on the train and enjoy the views!

 Kunstmuseum

 Kunstmuseum Liechtenstein is the state owned museum which hosts modern and contemporary art.
 Worth a look, even if you're not a huge art fan.
+Some of the rooms seem really empty with small art scattered around, but I guess that's "Art".
 The entry fee is minimal, and you can't miss the building as it's on the main street in Vaduz.
 You'll soon realise that there's only one main street in Vaduz, so everything is within close walking distance.

 Street Sculptures